Roger Walkowiak: The 1956 Tour de France

 Walkowiak's win was poorly received by the professional peloton and the public.
 "The applause sounded like a lamentation", the organiser, Jacques Goddet, wrote in L'Équipe.
 The crowd was disappointed that the race had been won by an unknown and not by the rising star Jacques Anquetil, who had decided against riding.
 Walkowiak became the second rider to win the Tour without winning on any of the individual day's stages that make up the race.

 Nevertheless, Jacques Goddet always considered Walkowiak his favourite winner, calling him an all-rounder who had used his legs to win and his head to secure his winning position.
 France, however, remained unimpressed and for many years, Walkowiak's name passed into the language, so that do something "à la Walko" meant to succeed unexpectedly or without panache.

 That reaction depressed Walkowiak.
 He rode the Tour the following year, but slipped from top of the field to almost the bottom.
 He rode the Tour of Spain, the Vuelta a España, in 1957 and won a stage, raced a further two years and then retired to run a bar in the area from which he had left, as an unknown, to win the Tour de France.
 When even his customers teased him about winning the Tour, he lost confidence still more and went back to working on a lathe in the car factory in Montluçon that had employed him as a young man.

 It took many years to persuade Walkowiak that there was merit in what he had done and, though he lived quietly in south-west France, he did talk about the day he became the unknown who won the world's greatest cycling race.
 After the death of Ferdi Kübler on 29 December 2016, Walkowiak was for a short while the oldest Tour de France winner still alive.
-Following Walkowiak's death in February 2017, the oldest living Tour winner is Federico Bahamontes, who won the Tour in 1959.
+Following Walkowiak's death in February 2017, the oldest living Tour winner was Federico Bahamontes, who won the Tour in 1959.